 Some more relevant comments

-Travelling from Bangkok to Chiang Mai may seem like a daunting task but as you can see it is not that difficult you have a variety of transportation options to choose from and all depend on how much you want to pay and how much time do you want to spend travelling.
+Traveling from Bangkok to Chiang Mai may seem like a daunting task but as you can see it is not that difficult you have a variety of transportation options to choose from and all depend on how much you want to pay and how much time do you want to spend traveling.

 If you want to take a quick trip but do not mind-blowing money then opt for the expensive airlines like Thai Airways that will take you from Bangkok to Chiang Mai in around 70 mins.